trinodb/trino.io/development/process.md

        for the code to be reviewed again.
     3. Go to step 5.

-7. Committer merges the pull request after final changes are accepted.
+7. Maintainer merges the pull request after final changes are accepted.

 8. Add release notes to the [issue](https://github.com/prestosql/presto/labels/release-notes) for the upcoming release.